huggingface/huggingface_hub/docs/source/en/package_reference/environment_variables.md

 Set to `True` for faster uploads and downloads from the Hub using `hf_transfer`.

 By default, `huggingface_hub` uses the Python-based `requests.get` and `requests.post` functions.
-Although these are reliable and versatile, they may not be the most efficient choice for machines with high bandwidth. `hf_transfer`, a Rust-based package, was developed to maximize the bandwidth used by dividing large files into smaller parts and transferring them simultaneously using multiple threads.
+Although these are reliable and versatile, they may not be the most efficient choice for machines with high bandwidth. [`hf_transfer`](https://github.com/huggingface/hf_transfer) is a Rust-based package developed to maximize the bandwidth used by dividing large files into smaller parts and transferring them simultaneously using multiple threads.
 This approach can potentially double the transfer speed.
-To use `hf_transfer`, you need to install it separately [from Pypi](https://pypi.org/project/hf-transfer/) and set `HF_HUB_ENABLE_HF_TRANSFER=1` as environment variable.
+To use `hf_transfer`, you need to install it separately [from PyPI](https://pypi.org/project/hf-transfer/) and set `HF_HUB_ENABLE_HF_TRANSFER=1` as an environment variable.

 Please note that using `hf_transfer` comes with certain limitations.
 Since it is not purely Python-based, debugging errors may be challenging.
 Additionally, `hf_transfer` lacks several user-friendly features such as progress bars, resumable downloads and proxies.
 These omissions are intentional to maintain the simplicity and speed of the Rust logic.
 Consequently, `hf_transfer` is not enabled by default in `huggingface_hub`.

 ## From external tools

-Some environment variables are not specific to `huggingface_hub` but still taken into account when they are set.
+Some environment variables are not specific to `huggingface_hub` but are still taken into account when they are set.

 ### NO_COLOR